Venkateswararao34/API_Testing_Kata/README.md

           •	Cucumber HTML reports are generated in target/cucumber-reports

-          •	JUnit reports are available in target/surefire-reports

-          •	Transaction logs are available in target/logs/transactions

           •	TestNG Reports are available in Report folder

 13. Common Issues encountered: